Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 1.)
 Plug your device back in to your workstation via USB.

 2.)
 In order to use the sensor we first need to download a library for simplifying communication with the device.
-In the Arduino IDE select ìManage Librariesî from the Sketch -> Include Library menu.
+In the Arduino IDE select ‚ÄúManage Libraries‚Äù from the Sketch -> Include Library menu.

 ![library install](/images/m2bArduino8.png)

 3.)
-From the library manager window search for ìDHTî,  select the second option ìDHT sensor library by Adafruitî library, and click ìInstallî.
+From the library manager window search for ‚ÄúDHT‚Äù,  select the second option ‚ÄúDHT sensor library by Adafruit‚Äù library, and click ‚ÄúInstall‚Äù.

 ![library install](/images/m2bArduino9.png)

 4.)
 When the install is complete close the Library Manager window.

 5.)
-Now itís time to write some code.
+Now it‚Äôs time to write some code.
 First we must include a reference and some initialization code for the DHT sensor.
 This includes referencing the installed module, defining which data pin we communicate on, and defining the sensor type (DHT22).
 Put this code at the top of an empty new sketch

     #include <DHT.h>
     #define DHTTYPE DHT22

-    //Setís the pin weíre reading data from and initializes the sensor. int DHTPIN = 2;
+    //Set‚Äôs the pin we‚Äôre reading data from and initializes the sensor. int DHTPIN = 2;
     DHT dht(DHTPIN,DHTTYPE);
     String inputString = "";         // a string to hold incoming data boolean stringComplete = false;  // whether the string is complete
     #define pinLED 13     // pin 13 is the onboard LED

 6.)
-Next we need to open the connection to the sensor, open the port for communication of sensor readings (weíll be using a serial connection over USB), and finally begin DHT sensor readings.  **In the provided setup() procedure** include the following:
+Next we need to open the connection to the sensor, open the port for communication of sensor readings (we‚Äôll be using a serial connection over USB), and finally begin DHT sensor readings.  **In the provided setup() procedure** include the following:

-    //Tell the arduino weíll be reading data on the defined DHT pin pinMode(DHTPIN, INPUT);
+    //Tell the arduino we‚Äôll be reading data on the defined DHT pin pinMode(DHTPIN, INPUT);

     //Open the serial port for communication